alix-tz/escriptorium-documentation/docs/tags.md

 ![image: clicking on 'Manage Tags' will open a module where you can change the label or the color given to a tag](img/tags/change_tag_color_or_text.gif "'Manage Tags' allow you to change the color of a tag or to change its label")

-## Assign or a unassign a tag
+## Assign or unassign a tag

 To unassign a tag from a document, click on "Assign Tags" in the document's row.
-Then, use the select menu to uncheck the tags to assign one or several an existing tag or unassign tags.
+Then, use the select menu to uncheck the tags to assign one or several existing tag(s) or unassign tags.
 The modification will only affect the current document.

 ![image: click on "Assign Tags" to open the corresponding module, then use the select menu to activate or deactivate existing tags for the current document.](img/tags/change_tag_color_or_text.gif "clicking on 'Assign Tags' will open a module where you can assign or unassign tags to/from the document")